harshdeeps036/QiskitFallFest21-AU/README.md

 # Our Idea

 While a very basic random number generator can be created using quantum computaion, it turns out it has some serious limitations.
 So we propose a variational quantum RNG, where we have tried to use a varying parameter to generate a list of unique random numbers.
+We found that with the variational RNG, we were able to generate a list of unique random numbers, and with a lower qubit requirement, executing the circuit with two qubits.